zeroasiccorp/switchboard/switchboard/verilog/fpga/README.md

 shared memory queues residing on a host CPU.
 This interaction occurs via direct memory access controlled by AXI.

-A demo using this RTL on AWS F1 can be found here: https://github.com/zeroasiccorp/aws-fpga.
-In this example, host memory access is performed via PCIe bus mastering, and the config registers are mapped to a PCIe BAR.
-A corresponding software example can be found in `examples/pcie-ping/`.

 A simulation setup for testing this RTL can be found in `examples/fpga-loopback/`.

 ## Memory Map